Smart meter rollout: progress so far and what happens next

 The government considers the rollout to be an important step in helping consumers to take control of their energy use, save money and greenhouse gas emissions, and develop positive energy-saving habits.

 But it’s not just about what you use at home – by monitoring the energy used by homes across the UK it will be easier to accurately predict consumption patterns and balance overall supply and demand for the national grid.

-That being said, it’s important to remember that a smart meter is purely an information provider.
-In order to make savings you have to use the information it provides and make changes to lower your energy use, so not every household will see the same results.
+That being said, it’s important to remember that a smart meter on its own is purely an information provider.
+In order to make savings, you have to use the information it provides and make changes to lower your energy use, so not every household will see the same results.